ptabasso2/oteljavalab/section01/README.md

 ## Features

-- **Simulate Temperature Readings:** Generate a series of temperature measurements within a specified range, simulating real-world temperature variations.
+- **Simulate temperature readings:** Generate a series of temperature measurements within a specified range, simulating real-world temperature variations.
-- **Customizable Measurements:** Users can specify the number of temperature readings they wish to generate, allowing for flexibility in data simulation.
+- **Customizable measurements:** Users can specify the number of temperature readings they wish to generate, allowing for flexibility in data simulation.
-- **Optional Location Specification:** While primarily focused on temperature generation, the application allows for an optional location parameter to contextualize the simulated data.
+- **Optional location specification:** While primarily focused on temperature generation, the application allows for an optional location parameter to contextualize the simulated data.
-- **Logging and Monitoring:** Logs temperature simulation details, including the specified location (if provided) and the generated temperature readings, facilitating debugging and monitoring.
+- **Logging and monitoring:** Logs temperature simulation details, including the specified location (if provided) and the generated temperature readings, facilitating debugging and monitoring.

-## How it Works
+## How it works

 The application consists of three main components: